isc-projects/bind9/doc/arm/reference.rst

    be allowed by the other.

 .. namedconf:statement:: allow-update
+   :tags: transfer
+   :short: Defines an :any:`address_match_list` of hosts that are allowed to submit dynamic updates for primary zones.

    A simple access control list.
-   When set in the ``zone`` statement for a primary zone, this specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
+   When set in the ``zone`` statement for a primary zone, this specifies which hosts are allowed to submit dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.

    Note that allowing updates based on the requestor's IP address is